This page has information for international applicants considering a career with Island Health.

 A job offer from a Canadian employer is required to apply for a Work Permit.
-The job offer must be approved by Service Canada.(Services for newcomers to Canada) This approval is known as a Labour Market Opinion or validation. the general rule is that Canadian immigration officials will not issue a Work Permit without a prior Labour Market Opinion.
+The job offer must be approved by the Government of Canada and is called a Labour Market Opinion or validation. the general rule is that Canadian immigration officials will not issue a Work Permit without a prior Labour Market Opinion.

 Work Permit Extensions

 Permits can be extended for up to 5 years (inclusive of the period granted on the initial work permit).
 The process of obtaining an extension to a work visa is similar to that of obtaining an initial work permit.

 If your job duties change or the job is to be extended, you must contact a Canada Immigration Centre before the expiry date of the current authorization.
 A new Labour Market Opinion must be included with your application for a new work permit to extend your stay or change your job duties.

 As an Island Health employee, you must contact an Employment Advisor at least three months before the expiry date of your current work permit so that the Advisor can apply for a new Labour Market Opinion on your behalf.